marketgoo/badger-landing/blog/the-8-most-important-kpis-you-need-for-an-seo-report.md

 ![bounce rate](/img/blog/google-analytics-organic-traffic-1.webp "Bounce Rate SEO KPI")

 To view the bounce rate in Google Analytics, go to Acquisition>All Traffic>Channels.
-In the fourth column, you can see the overall bounce rate for each Channel (Organic, Paid, etc.)
+In the fourth column, you can see the overall bounce rate for each Channel (Organic, Paid, etc.).

 ## Pages per Session